Callum Paterson

 Callum Thomas Owen Paterson (born 13 October 1994) is a professional footballer who plays for club Milton Keynes Dons as a forward.
+He previously played for Heart of Midlothian, Cardiff City and Sheffield Wednesday.

 Paterson mainly played for Hearts as a right-back, but was also sometimes used as a striker.
 Cardiff mainly used him as a midfielder, but he occasionally played higher up the pitch to help aid the attack.
 He has been praised for his work rate, pace, aerial ability, positioning, and goalscoring prowess.
 He is also known for his array of goal celebrations.

 Paterson made 17 full international appearances for Scotland between 2016 and 2020.

 Early life

 Paterson's father is Scottish and his mother is from Zimbabwe.
 His maternal grandfather is South African.
 Paterson was born in London and moved from there to Scotland when he was three years old.
 He grew up in South Queensferry where he attended Queensferry High School.
 He is the cousin of fellow footballer Michael Travis.